ryanisaacg/pbota/README.md

 You should be able to take any game that rolls 2d6 and adds a stat, and has specific moves tied to specific stats with specific, ranged outcomes.
 PbtA games that don't follow this formula from the "Apocalypse Engine" (such as *Blades in the Dark* or *Mobile Frame Zero: Firebrands*) aren't supported.

-## Setting up the bot
+## A note on support and interfaces

 A word of warning: I'm not going to host this bot for you.
-What you're getting here is some free source code, and nothing more than that.
+What you're getting here is some free source code and permission to do more-or-less whatever you want with it.
 To set this up you'll need to be comfortable rolling up your sleeves and poking around at a few computer things.
+Over time if there's interest I may add more convenience features and a friendlier interface, but there's no guarantee.

+## Setting up the bot

 ### Adding the bot to your server